Mob & shady characters

-At one point, the well-known Montreal Mafia godfather Vito Rizzuto, considered the most powerful Mafia man in Canada before his death, visited the casino in the Dominican Republic with its current management apparently with a view to fixing things.
+At one point, the well-known Montreal Mafia godfather Vito Rizzuto, considered the most powerful Mafia man in Canada before his death, visited the casino in the Dominican Republic with its current management.
 The video below shows some clips of his visit.
-Under gambling law, even in the Dominican Republic, Mr. Rizzuto should have been barred from entering the casino.

-And as if there was not enough of a Mafia connection, Gianpietro Tiberio, referred to in the media in the Dominican Republic as the “representative of Mr. Pajak” and identified by the Quebec Charbonneau Commission as a member of the Montreal Mafia, worked at the casino in the Dominican Republic with Kremblewski (see Globe & Mail story).
+And as if there was not enough of a Mafia connection, Gianpietro Tiberio, referred to in the media in the Dominican Republic as the “representative of Mr. Pajak” and identified by the Quebec Charbonneau Commission as a member of the Montreal Mafia, worked at the casino in the Dominican Republic with Kremblewski (as noted in the Globe & Mail story).

-As the Globe & Mail noted, it suggests that the Montreal Mafia is in place running things in the Dominican Republic (see Globe & Mail story).
-And indeed, the media in the Dominican Republic reported, as Kremblewski had told the Globle & Mail, that Tiberio was working at Dream Casino (with Kremblewski).
-Tiberio even appeared in a Court in the Dominican Republic, testifying in his capacity as the owner of one of the subs of Dream Casino here.
+As the Globe & Mail noted, it is suggested that the Montreal Mafia is in place running the Dream Casino in the Dominican Republic (see Globe & Mail story).
+And indeed, the media in the Dominican Republic reported, as Kremblewski had told the Globle & Mail, that Tiberio was working at Dream Casinos.

 Everyone’s life is allegedly in danger